Free AI Video Generator Limits 2026: Kling vs Luma vs Runway vs Pika

 |---|---|---|---|---|

-| | Kling 3.0 | ~10/day | 5 sec | Yes |
+| | Kling 3.0 | 66 credits/day (≈ 2 videos at 720p) | 5 sec | Yes |

-| | Ray2 | Limited credits | 5 sec | Yes |
+| | Ray2 | Free plan (video count unclear · Google/Apple login) | 5 sec | Yes |

-| | Pika 2.2 | Limited credits | 5–10 sec | Yes |
+| | Pika 1.x (free) | 80 credits/month (≈ 4 videos at 480p) | 5–10 sec | No ✓ |

-| | Gen-3 Alpha | 125 credits on signup | 5 sec | Yes |
+| | Gen-4 Turbo | 125 credits (≈ 5 videos, one-time, no refresh) | 5 sec | Yes |

 All tools require a free account.
 Free tier limits are approximate and subject to change.
+Higher resolution = fewer videos per credit.
+Last updated: May 2026.

 Sora